 Invite participants to continue working on their solutions as a homework for the final module.

 Two main tasks:

-- 1. Consult the idea for their solution with representatives of their users.
+- 1. Consult representatives of their users/communities with the idea for their solution.
 They are free to choose the forms of communication. - 2.
-Try to build a draft visualization of their solution.
-It can be in the form of a creative written description, comix, sketch, drawing, 3d sculpture of recycled materials.
+Try to build a draft visualisation of their solution.
+It can be in the form of a creative written description, comics, sketches, drawing, 3D sculpture of recycled materials.
 It is up to them to decide.
-Closure of the module